jaromtia/Great-Vault/06 - nodes/Maintenance phase.md

 #course/D487

-During this phase of the SDLC, ongoing security monit
+During this phase of the SDLC, ongoing security monitoring is implemented